 - Delicious lemony flavor.
 These lemony ricotta cookies have a sweet but tangy flavor and the lemon adds a nice brightness to the cookie.

 - Easy to Make (easy lemon cookie).
-These cookies do require a little bit of chill time to allow the batter to form and to make the dough easier to handle, but mixing the batter for this easy lemon cookie takes minutes and they bake in under 15 minutes.
+These fluffy cookies do require a little bit of chill time to allow the batter to form and to make the dough easier to handle, but mixing the batter for this easy lemon cookie takes minutes and they bake in under 15 minutes.

 - Great for the holidays, or any time.
 We make this classic Italian Christmas cookie every Christmas holiday, but they’re great any time of year.
+They'd be a delightful treat for Easter celebrations or Mother's Day too!

 Key Ingredients